 Inverse Distance to a Power is a very fast method for gridding.
 With less than 500 points, you can use the All Data search type and gridding proceeds rapidly.

-In the Grid Data dialog, specify Inverse Distance to a Power as the Gridding Method and click the Advanced Options to open the Inverse Distance Advanced Options dialog.
+In the Grid Data dialog, specify Inverse Distance to a Power as the Gridding Method and click the Next button to open the Grid Data Inverse Distance to a Power Options dialog.

 The weighting Power parameter determines how quickly weights fall off with distance from the grid node.
 As the power parameter approaches zero, the generated surface approaches a horizontal planar surface through the average of all observations from the data file.
 As the power parameter increases, the generated surface is a "nearest neighbor" interpolator and the resultant surface becomes polygonal.
 The polygons represent the nearest observation to the interpolated grid node.
 Power values between 1.2e-038 and 1.0e+038 are accepted, although powers should usually fall between one and three.

 The Smooth factor parameter allows you to incorporate an "uncertainty" factor associated with your input data.
 The larger the smoothing factor parameter, the less overwhelming influence any particular observation has in computing a neighboring grid node.

 Specify search rules.
 For more information about search rules, see Search.

 Set anisotropy settings if needed.
 For more information about anisotropy options, see Anisotropy.

 Specify a breakline and/or fault.
 For more information, see Breaklines and Faults.